Learning Generalized Diffusions using an Energetic Variational Approach: Introduction

-However, most of the existing work establish the learning framework based on the corresponding equations, such as (stochastic) ordinary differential equations (SDE/ODE for short) and PDEs.
-The learned models may not preserve the fundamental physical law of dissipation.
+However, most existing work establishes the learning framework based on the corresponding governing equations, such as (stochastic) ordinary differential equations (ODEs/SDEs) and partial differential equations (PDEs).
+The resulting models, however, may fail to preserve fundamental physical principles, such as consistency with thermodynamic laws.
 Recently, there are growing interesting of learning thermodynamically consistent physical model from variational principles, such as General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC) formalism \cite{hernandez2021structure, zhang2022gfinns} and Onsager principle \cite{huang2022variational, OnsagerNet}.
 These variational principles model complex physical processes by accounting for both energy conservation (in reversible processes) and energy dissipation (in irreversible processes).
-The key idea behind these variational principle-based learning approaches is to parameterize the physical quantities using neural networks while constructing loss functions based on equations derived from these principles.
+The key idea behind these variational principle-based learning approaches is to parameterize the physical quantities in the energy-dissipation law using neural networks while constructing loss functions based on equations derived from these principles.

+The variational formulation of loss functions has gained increasing attention recently due to its robustness to corrupted or noisy observations.
+For example, several works have focused on leveraging the weak form of PDEs to construct loss functions for learning the solution of PDEs in forward problems or identifying coefficients in inverse problems \cite{DGM,neuralGalerkin,weakPINNs,variationalPINN,weakSINDy, weakSINDy4PDE,weakSINDy4meanfield, Phase-field_DeepONet}.
+However, most existing work relies on the careful selection of test functions, which can be challenging or even infeasible for high-dimensional problems.
+Additionally, we note a concurrent independent effort that also aims to address high-dimensional problems by introducing self-test loss functions for learning weak-form operators and gradient flows \cite{Lu_self-test}.
+Moreover, the authors in \cite{EntropyInformed} proposed an entropy-informed learning framework.